Professor Frans Berkhout

 - Systems innovation: the theoretical, methodological and empirical study of change in large socio-technical systems, including energy, transport, agro-food and urban systems.
 His work is informed by the history, economics and sociology of technical change and is concerned with understanding and informing ‘transitions’ towards more sustainable systems of provision.
 His recent work has sought to bridge between modelling, transitions studies and action research approaches to understanding transition processes, and to understand the mobility and wider influence of sustainability experiments.

 - Co-production of knowledge: sustainability science and research deals with deep and complex problems and aims to inform awareness and change.
 Environmental knowledge is distributed and changes in policy and practice are more likely when researchers and practitioners collaborate in producing knowledge.
-He has promoted and written about this more integrated approach to knowledge, and his current focus is through PATHWAYS, a Wellcome Trust-funded project aiming to improve urban health equity.
+He has promoted and written about this more integrated approach to knowledge, and his current focus is through CLARITY-Africa, a Wellcome Trust-funded project on climate and health in Ghana and Rwanda.

 Teaching